Application Note

 High-performance liquid chromatography (HPLC) is a versatile technique for chemical analysis that employs a range of different solvents depending on the application.

 HPLC benefits from filtration during sample preparation to remove particulates.
-Please see our other article on HPLC sample preparation for more detail around filtering.

 Why is a broadly compatible filter useful?